 Auto-optimizer plugins prevent Composite Products scripts from running, which causes issues with the extension’s basic functionality.
 More specifically, when auto-optimizer plugins are used, the composite product form does not load.

 Customizations are not covered under our Support Policy.
 However, we encourage you to have a look at the available mini-extensions and snippets.
 If the customization you are looking for is not included there, please seek assistance from a WordPress/WooCommerce developer.
-We highly recommend Codeable, or a Certified WooExpert.
+We highly recommend a Certified WooExpert.

 The official WooCommerce extensions supported by Composite Products are listed in the Compatibility and Integrations section.
 Third party extensions/plugins are not supported.